vyapp/vy/BOOK.md

 ### Inject python code to be executed in the current context

-It is very useful to change the state of variables or even redefinie functions in some scopes when debugging an application, through this key-command it is possible to inject python code to be executed.
+It is very useful to change the state of variables or even redefinie functions in some scopes when debugging an application, through this keycommand it is possible to inject python code to be executed.
 For such, press:

     <Key-r>